crushingourenemies/Election-Templates/README.md

 [[[b]Attorney General[/b]: < @@Candidates@@ >]][/code]

-[[[center][b][big][color=red]Abstain is a candidate in this election.
-If you wish to abstain from voting you must use the option of PRESENT.[/color][/big][/b][/center]]]
+[[[b][color=red]Abstain is a candidate in this election.
+If you wish to abstain from voting you must use the option of PRESENT.[/color][/b]]]

 Voters may submit their ballots either publicly by a post in this thread, or through personal message to [url=http://forum.thenorthpacific.org/msg/?c=2&mid=197430]The Voting Booth[/url].
 Ballots not submitted according to these guidelines are invalid.
 Ambiguous votes are invalid.

-[b][color=red]Election Commissioners to announce private votes in the voting thread, including the candidate(s) the vote was cast for, promptly after those votes are cast.
+[b][color=red]Election Commissioners are required by law to announce private votes in the voting thread, including the candidate(s) the vote was cast for, promptly after those votes are cast.
 For this reason, voters are discouraged from announcing, as was custom, that they have voted privately, as the subsequent public declaration by the Election Commissioners can potentially reveal how they voted.[/color][/b]

 Please do not post anything other than your ballot in this thread.
 If you have any questions please send them directly to [url=http://forum.thenorthpacific.org/msg/?c=2&mid=197430]The Voting Booth[/url] or start a new thread.
 Additional and unnecessary comments will be removed.